The Blended Learning Process

 Phase Two – Transforming

 The second phase (Transforming) is a weekend retreat.
 After we have a common foundation we invite everyone to assist in the co-facilitation of a weekend retreat.
-Meeting for a weekend is important for a number of reasons.
-First, we have found that learning several techniques that build in a sequential fashion is the best way to ensure learning.
+Meeting for a weekend is important for several reasons.
+First, we have found that learning several techniques that build sequentially is the best way to ensure learning.
 Logistically, it takes a weekend to adequately learn and practice this set of techniques that incorporate both seated and moving meditation.
 Learning the techniques in the morning, practice in the afternoon.
 This process ensures that the techniques are learned in a way that accommodates everyone’s learning style and abilities.